 Stockholders of record may vote by using the Internet or by mail as described below.
-Stockholders also may virtually attend the Annual Meeting on April 29, 2020 at www.virtualshareholdermeeting.com/GOGO2020 and vote online at that time.
-If you hold shares through a bank or broker, please refer to your proxy card or other information forwarded by your bank or broker to see which voting options are available to vou.
+Stockholders also may attend the Annual Meeting and vote in person.
+If you hold shares through a bank or broker, please refer to your proxy card or other information forwarded by your bank or broker to see which voting options are available to you.